 Inyo & I did a lot of traveling together, making business trips to San Diego or Seattle almost every week for years.
 He was an awesome traveling companion - better than most people.
-He knew the drill going through airport security, never held up the line, and put a smile on many a TSA agent's and fellow traveler's face - no small feat!
+He knew the drill going through airport security, never held up the line, and put a smile on many a TSA agent's and fellow traveler's face.
+(No small feat!)
 Once on the plane, he would inspect for, and clean the floor of, dropped peanuts.
-Then he'd lay down with his back against my seat, feet braced for take-off, and drift off to sleep.
+Then he'd lay down with his back against my seat, braced for take-off, and drift off to sleep.
 Mid-flight, when a flight attendant touched the door containing the snacks, he would instantly wake-up and snap to a perfect intense sit, much to the delight of those sitting around us.
-(He scored 8 bags from other travelers on one flight.
+(He scored 8 bags from other travelers with that trick on one flight.
 On another, a flight attendant gave us the whole container of 100 bags as we disembarked!)
 Once the snacks were consumed, he would flip around, lay down with his back against the bulkhead, and go back to sleep, braced for landing.

 Maybe all that travel was why he was such a Momma’s boy and rarely strayed from my side.
 It became a game with my co-workers to try to distract him with belly rubs or food, but the second I moved as if to leave the room, he was right with me.
 Once Brent succeeded in luring Inyo away with a cookie at nose height.
 I didn’t see them go, but soon freaked when I noticed him missing.
 (I knew he couldn't have gotten off the 3rd floor, but what havoc was he wreaking without me?)
 A few seconds later they were back.
 Inyo had only followed the cookie a short distance before the bond between us stretched and he came running back to me, Brent trailing behind him.

 This video is Adela and Chris spotting while Lynne filmed Inyo on the wicket-walk.
 Dogs usually only think about their front feet; the rears just follow.
-This teaches a dog to move all 4 of their feet independently.
-And it's a first step to learning to climb a ladder.
+This exercise taught Inyo to move all 4 of his feet independently and it was a first step to his learning to climb a ladder.